99g0dx/Campaign-tracker/replit.md

 - Get your token at: apify.com → Settings → Integrations

 ## Recent Changes
+- 2025-12-11: Added Replit Auth authentication with user avatar and logout in dashboard header
+- 2025-12-11: Added time range filters to engagement charts (24hrs to 90 days)
 - 2025-12-11: Integrated Apify API for TikTok and Instagram scraping
 - 2025-12-11: Simplified app to focus on core campaign + social link tracking
 - 2025-12-11: Removed editing tasks and complex KPIs